kristhaj/pyxcel/README.md

 # Usage

+## File Structure

+In order to keep track of all your files, and to make it easier to update the launch.json configurations, you can follow the below suggested file structure:
+[img]

+Here all the different Modules have their own folder, with _appendage_ being used as the folder for Appendinator, and _KA_ being used as the folder for DivideFile.

+In each folder the individual files are structured by federation and batch number to easily find back to in case of import issues.

+NOTE: In case you decide upon a different file structure the launch.json config needs to be updated accordingly.

 ## Apendinator (IMS Import processing)

 The easiest way to use as of now is to run via the debug mode in VSCode